Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 >>
 >> Run the command `ovhai notebook stop <NOTEBOOK_UUID>` to stop the Notebook.
 >>
->> If you do not know its UUID, remember that you can easily list all your existing Quantum notebooks by running `ovhai notebook list`.
+>> If you do not know its UUID, remember that you can easily list all your existing Quantum Notebooks by running `ovhai notebook list`.
 >>
 > **Using the Quantum API**
 >>
 >> Select the `Stop a running notebook` endpoint and provide the UUID of the Notebook you want to stop.
->>
 >>
 >> ![Stop a Notebook API](images/stopping-a-notebook-using-API.png){.thumbnail}
 >>